-You can only leave isolation for emergency medical care.
+You should only leave home for emergency medical care.
 If it is not an emergency but you need to speak to a doctor, call the National Coronavirus Helpline on 1800 020 080 or arrange a telehealth appointment with a GP or health provider.

-If you are unable to drive yourself, call Triple Zero (000) for an ambulance.
+If you are unable to drive yourself, and it's an emergency, call Triple Zero (000) for an ambulance.